 There is no fat cap and no excess fat on this joint, which means zero waste.

-This roast is typically used for just that, a large size roast meal that can be accompanied with big sides to feed many.
+This roast is typically used for just that, a large size roast meal that can be accompanied by big sides to feed many.

 Its open grain and big flavor mean it takes well to a great marinade and strong sauces if you choose to use one.